 Companies like Uber must place the safety of passengers, bicyclists and pedestrians ahead of profits.
 When these companies fail to do so, our court system must be ready to hold these companies accountable when they injure or kill others.
 That means rushing technology to put these self-driving cars on the road may cause more harm than good.

-For decades, the attorneys of Clifford Law Offices have been leaders in the field of personal injury litigation.
+For decades, the Chicago car accident attorneys of Clifford Law Offices have been leaders in the field of personal injury litigation.
 Our lawyers have achieved successful outcomes for individuals and families who have been injured in all types of automobile and transportation accidents.